 But I have tried Lumosity, the Posit Science Brain Fitness Program, and Mind Sparke Brain Fitness Program.

-For my money, since I like to work out, and am making my diet more healthy, get good rest, and do not have time to undertake what most researchers say is the most effective kind of novel learning experiences (learning a new language, new career,ect.), using computerized brain fitness programs is an excellent life style addition for increased neurogenesis.
+For my money, since I like to work out, and am making my diet more healthy, get good rest, and do not have time to undertake what most researchers say is the most effective kind of novel learning experiences (learning a new language, new career,ect.), using computerized brain fitness programs is an excellent life style addition for increased brain neurogenesis.